Julien-R44/tuyau/README.md

 Set of tools to create typesafe APIs using AdonisJS.
 The monorepo includes the following packages:

 - `@tuyau/core` : Core package that you must install in your AdonisJS project.
+- `@tuyau/utils` : Set of utilities and helpers for the other packages.
 - `@tuyau/client` : E2E typesafe client to consume your AdonisJS APIs.
-- `@tuyau/utils` : Set of utilities and helpers for the other packages.
 - `@tuyau/inertia` : Set of components and helpers for AdonisJS + Inertia projects.
+- `@tuyau/openapi` : Experimental package to generate a "not-so-bad" OpenAPI definition from your AdonisJS project based on the Tuyau codegen.

 ## Goals of the project